gavagai-corp/ParaLex/README.md

 There are two evaluation scripts: neighbourhood_coherence_test.py and suggestion_test.py.

-For help on running the the scripts, call them with a help flag -h:
+**For help on running the the scripts, call them with a help flag**:

 python3 neighbourhood_coherence_test.py -h